Claws Out: How to Address Your Cat’s Biting Habits

 Herbal Remedies And Supplements

 Now that you have considered the veterinary care options, it’s time to explore natural remedies and supplements.
-Many pet parents swear by herbal treatments such as chamomile tea or catnip for helping reduce stress in their cats.
+Many pet parents swear by herbal treatments such as chamomile tea, calming chews, or catnip for helping reduce stress in their cats.
 You can find a variety of products online or at your local pet supply store.
 Some holistic veterinarians also offer custom-made tinctures for addressing specific behavioral issues like biting.

 In addition to herbs, there are a number of nutritional supplements on the market designed to support emotional health and balance in cats.
-These can include omega fatty acids, l-theanine (a calming amino acid), B vitamins, probiotics, and various others.
+These can include omega fatty acids, L-theanine (a calming amino acid), B vitamins, probiotics, and various others.
 As always, do your research and speak with your veterinarian before giving any type of supplement to your cat.

 It is important to remember that dietary changes alone may not be enough if environmental factors are affecting your cat’s behavior negatively; this is where behavioral medications come into play…